Women and the Koran

 65:5 That is Allah’s Command, which He has sent down to you; and he who fears Allah, He will acquit him of his sins and amplify his reward.

 Revelations about marriage made women out to be very much like chattel to be bargained for and disposed of at the buyer’s discretion, except in the case of a soon-to-be-divorced spouse who is pregnant with her soon to be ex-husband’s child.
-In this instance, her status goes from chattel to employee for the duration of the suckling, if she is willing to accept the wages offered by her former husband for delivering to her newborn the sustenance he or she needs to survive.
-If not, then the former husband can chose another woman to suckle what is, in Allah’s Sight, his child.
-In the Koran, a baby is created, perhaps exclusively from the man’s sperm, with women being simply a receptacle, a warm place with plenty of water for the sperm to grow into a baby.
+In this instance, her status goes from chattel to employee for the duration of the suckling, if she is willing to accept the wages offered by her former husband for breastfeeding her newborn.
+If not, the former husband can choose another woman to suckle what is, in Allah’s Sight, his child.
+According to the Koran, a baby is created perhaps exclusively from the man’s contribution, with the woman relegated to a mere receptacle for his sperm to grow into a baby.

 65:6 Put them up where you are lodged, according to your means, and do not badger them so as to make life difficult for them.
 If they are with child, support them until they deliver their burden; and if they suckle for you, then pay them their wages.
 Confer with each other honourably; but if you are at odds, let another woman suckle him.

 From each according to his means but not to each according to her needs: